For release 10:00 a.m. (EDT) Thursday, April 27, 2017 USDL-17-0477

-Recent high school graduates not enrolled in college in October 2013 were over
+Recent high school graduates not enrolled in college in October 2016 were about

-twice as likely as enrolled graduates to be working or looking for work--74.2
+twice as likely as enrolled graduates to be working or looking for work

 Information on school enrollment and work activity is collected monthly in the

-provides information on employment and unemployment.
-Each October, a supplement to
+that provides information on employment and unemployment.
+Each October, a

 Recent High School Graduates and Dropouts